faris-xhan/parse_instagram/README.md

 ## Features
 - Get public information of the user in json format
 - Download instagram user profile photo
-- Create a python generator of user all posts.
+- Create a python generator of user's all posts.
 **( MORE FEATURES WILL BE ADDED SOON )**